oauth-wg/oauth-selective-disclosure-jwt/main.md

 The length of the randomly-generated portion of the salt MUST be at least 128 bits.

-## Minimum length of the salt

-The length of the randomly-generated portion of the salt MUST be at least 128 bits.

 ## Choice of a hash function

 For the security of this scheme, the hash function is required to be preimage and collision